 So many contradictions.
 Why does no one know who Wonder Woman is when she was all over TV and got the entire world to renounce their wishes in 1984?
 And why is Superman simply unconcerned about mass casualty events and his own mom?
 And theres so much more.

-Rules were established in this movie that are ignored by other DCU creators and Snyder himself.
-It’s how the DCU got so broken.
+Rules were established in this movie that are ignored by other DCEU creators and Snyder himself.
+It’s how the DCEU got so broken.

 Like Krypton, Zack Snyder had his chance.
 Theres no putting this broken universe back together without a reboot.